TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Conclusion

 \section{Conclusion}

 We present \method, an early-exit method for LRM reasoning.
-Training \method requires an optimal-length dataset of \rtx[s], which are obtainable through our robust answer extraction, identification, and verification pipeline.
+Training \method requires an optimal-length dataset of \rtx[s], which \chreplaced[id=AN]{can be obtained}{are obtainable} through our robust answer extraction, identification, and verification pipeline.
 Furthermore, we provide novel analysis and insights into the behaviors of an LRM's (1) \tokconf during reasoning (\cref{fig:aligned-timeseries-all}), and (2) shift in ``thinking token'' usage.
 While our training data curation pipeline works well, future work can explore making training more efficient as tens of thousands of \rtx[s] are used to train \method. \looseness=-1